 Certain types of small cartilage defects in specific locations are treated arthroscopically by flap removal and debridement of the defected bed.
-This allows the cartilage defect to heal by scar cartilage formation over a course of several weeks.
-Scar cartilage (fibrocartilage) is less robust than healthy joint (hyaline) cartilage so, although this allows some of the joint inflammation to resolve in the short-term, the joint will remain abnormal with ongoing development of osteoarthritis and cartilage wear.
+This allows the cartilage defect to heal by scar cartilage formation over the course of several weeks.
+Scar cartilage (fibrocartilage) is less robust than healthy joint (hyaline) cartilage so, although this allows some of the joint inflammation to resolve in the short term, the joint will remain abnormal with ongoing development of osteoarthritis and cartilage wear.
 We currently recommend this surgery for very small or shallow disease lesions.

-Manufactured by Arthrex, SynaCart™ represents the cutting edge of treatment for canine OCD.
-The implant is a second generation synthetic osteochondral resurfacing implant which incorporates the polycarbonate urethane of the SOR implant mentioned previously and combines this with a trabecular titanium metal which allows bone to grow into the implant.
+Manufactured by Arthrex, SynACART™ represents the cutting-edge of treatment for canine OCD.
+The implant is a second-generation synthetic osteochondral resurfacing implant which incorporates the polycarbonate urethane of the SOR implant mentioned previously and combines this with a trabecular titanium metal which allows bone to grow into the implant.

 Custom made implants

 Fitzpatrick Referrals has developed its own technology for the treatment of focal cartilage lesions in the shoulder.
 We have now treated a number of OCD lesions using our proprietary implants that combine a metal core with a durable and smooth polymer surface.
-The metal is specially treated to increase the bond between implant and bone, ensuring long lasting repair of the OCD lesion.
+The metal is specially treated to increase the bond between implant and bone, ensuring long-lasting repair of the OCD lesion.